Key takeaways

 - Signature linked to the record

-- How to verify a qualified electronic signature?
+How do you verify a qualified electronic signature?

-- How to verify an e-signature in a PDF?
+How do you verify an e-signature in a PDF?